Eddie Harris: Biography

 Harris was born and grew up in Chicago.
 His father was from Cuba and his mother from Mississippi.
 He studied music under Walter Dyett at DuSable High School, as had many other successful Chicago musicians (including Nat King Cole, Clifford Jordan, Johnny Griffin, Gene Ammons, Julian Priester, and others).
 He later studied music at Roosevelt University; by that time he was proficient on piano, vibraphone, and tenor saxophone.
 While in college he performed professionally with Gene Ammons.

 After college, Harris was drafted into the United States Army and while serving in Europe, he was accepted into the 7th Army Band which also included Don Ellis, Leo Wright, and Cedar Walton.

 Leaving military service, Harris worked in New York City before returning to Chicago where he signed a contract with Vee Jay Records.
 His first album for Vee Jay, Exodus to Jazz, included his own jazz arrangement of Ernest Gold's theme from the movie Exodus.
-A shortened version of the track, which featured his masterful playing in the upper register of the tenor saxophone, was heavily played on radio and became the first jazz record ever to be certified gold.
+A shortened version of the track, which featured his playing in the upper register of the tenor saxophone, was heavily played on radio and became the first jazz record ever to be certified gold.

 The single, "Exodus", climbed into the US Billboard Hot 100 and reached No. 16 in the U.S. R&B chart.
 He moved to Columbia Records in 1964 and then to Atlantic Records the following year where he re-established himself.
 In 1965, Atlantic released The In Sound, a bop album which won back many of his detractors.

 During the next few years, he began to perform on electric piano and the electric Varitone saxophone, and to perform a mixture of jazz and funk that sold well in both the jazz and rhythm and blues markets.
 In 1967, his album The Electrifying Eddie Harris reached second place on the R&B chart.
-The album's lead track, "Listen Here", was issued as a single climbing to No. 11 R&B and No. 45 on the Hot 100.
+The album's second track, "Listen Here", was issued as a single climbing to No. 11 R&B and No. 45 on the Hot 100.
 Harris released several different versions of his composition over the years, including both studio and live concert recordings.
 The first appeared on an early Atlantic album, Mean Greens, featuring him on electric piano.
-He was to re-work the track two years later, stretching it out to over seven minutes in length, for his iconic sax solo version.
+He was to re-work the track two years later, stretching it out to over seven minutes in length, for his hit version on which he played saxophone.
 The entire track appeared on both sides of the Atlantic hit single and edited into two parts.
-For the 11th Annual Grammy Awards in 1968, Eddie was nominated for the Best Instrumental Jazz Performance for Small Group or Soloist with Small Group for the Album – The Electrifying Eddie Harris.
+For the 11th Annual Grammy Awards in 1968, Harris was nominated for the Best Instrumental Jazz Performance for Small Group or Soloist with Small Group for the Album – The Electrifying Eddie Harris.